Error-331/code_tests/docs/bible/links.md

 The Future - August 21 (Those who deliberately stiffen their necks in unbelief close their ears to the words of everlasting life);

 The Truth in Love - August 22 (Father, help me to always speak the truth in love; Tell the lost about sin and the consequences);

+Sinless Savior - August 23 (Feeling anger at evil is not a sin; Anger against sin and evil is a righteous anger);